JohnnyTank/PCA9685/README.md

  VCC -> 3V3

-A RED LED should light up on the servo board
+A RED LED should light up on the servo board.